Jacob Wainwright: Later life and death

 By 1879, Wainwright was working as a door-porter in Zanzibar, following his dismissal from his previous position as a result of "impudent and forward" behaviour.
 In 1881 he was hired as interpreter, teacher and personal servant by the missionary Philip O'Flaherty.
 They travelled to Lubaga (Rubaga) together, where Wainwright was hired by Muteesa I of Buganda.
 In 1884, Wainwright joined a mission led by Edward C. Hore and in the late 1880s he joined the London Missionary Society mission in Urambo District, German East Africa (modern Tanzania) where he translated hymns and passages of scripture.

 Wainwright died at the Urambo Mission in April 1892 as a result of burns and scalds from falling onto a fire and upturning a pot of water.
 He was buried near his hut, his grave marked by a borassus palm until in 1931 the Moravian Church, Salem, North Carolina, USA presented a metal tablet to be laid at his grave.

 Legacy

 Wainwright recorded his experiences on the Livingstone mission.
-One diary that detailed the bringing of Livingston'e body to the Swahili coast for repatriation to Great Britain was published by the Hakluyt Society in 2007.
+One diary that detailed the bringing of Livingstone's body to the Swahili coast for repatriation to Great Britain was published by the Hakluyt Society in 2007.
 In 2019, one of Wainwright's entire handwritten diaries, as well as a few personal letters, were digitized and made available online.
 The diary is valued, as few indigenous Black African servants of white European explorers are known to have written about their experiences.